Nothing's Shocking

 Nothing's Shocking is the debut studio album by the American rock band Jane's Addiction, released on August 23, 1988 through Warner Bros.
 Records.
 The album was preceded by the band's eponymous live debut album.

 Nothing's Shocking was well received by critics and peaked at number 103 on the Billboard 200, eventually being certified platinum by the RIAA.
-The single "Jane Says" reached number six on the Billboard Modern Rock Tracks in 1988, although the album was subject to censorship due to its cover and the music video for the second single, "Mountain Song".
+The single "Jane Says" reached number six on the Billboard Modern Rock Tracks in 1988.
 It received a nomination for the 31st Grammy Awards in the category for Best Hard Rock/Metal Performance Vocal or Instrumental, ultimately losing to Jethro Tull's Crest of a Knave.

-Since its release, the album has continued to receive widespread acclaim and is now regarded as one of the most important Alternative Rock albums of all time and one of the greatest albums of the 1980s.
-Rolling Stone ranked Nothing's Shocking at number 312 on its "500 Greatest Albums of All Time", while frequently appearing on "best album" lists of the 1980s.
+Since its release, the album has continued to receive widespread acclaim and is now regarded as one of the most important alternative rock albums of all time and one of the greatest albums of the 1980s.
+Rolling Stone ranked Nothing's Shocking at number 312 on its "500 Greatest Albums of All Time", and it frequently appeared on "best album" lists of the 1980s.

+The album was subject to censorship due to its cover and the music video for the second single, "Mountain Song".

 Background

 Jane's Addiction was formed in 1985 in Los Angeles by singer Perry Farrell and bassist Eric Avery.
 After going through multiple drummers and guitarists, they eventually recruited guitarist Dave Navarro and drummer Stephen Perkins.

 Jane's Addiction became a sensation on the Los Angeles club scene, primarily headlining at Scream, and won interest from a variety of record labels.
 While the group decided to sign with Warner Bros.
 Records, they insisted on releasing their debut on independent record label Triple X Records first.
 The band's manager negotiated the largest advance up to that point, with Warner Bros. signing the band for between $250,000 to $300,000.
-In January 1987, the band recorded its debut Jane's Addiction during a performance at the Roxy Theatre, at a cost of $4,000.
+In January 1987, the band recorded its debut, Jane's Addiction, during a performance at the Roxy Theatre, at a cost of $4,000.
 Before the album's release, Jane's Addiction supported British band Love and Rockets on a two-month tour in late 1987.
 In late 1987, the band opened for former Bauhaus vocalist Peter Murphy at the now demolished Fender's Ballroom in Long Beach, before entering the studio to record their debut studio album, Nothing's Shocking, in January 1988.